Harewood House

 Harewood House (/ˈhɑ:rwʊd/ HAR-wuud, /ˈhɛər-/ HAIR--) is a country house in Harewood, West Yorkshire, England.
 Designed by architects John Carr and Robert Adam, it was built between 1759 and 1771, for Edwin Lascelles, 1st Baron Harewood, a wealthy West Indian plantation and slave owner.
 The landscape was designed by Lancelot "Capability" Brown and spans 1000 acre at Harewood.

 Still home to the Lascelles family, Harewood House is a member of the Treasure Houses of England, a marketing consortium for ten of the foremost historic homes in the country.
 The house is a Grade I listed building and a number of features in the grounds and courtyard have been listed as Grade I, II* and II.

 History

 Early history

 The Harewood estate was created in its present size by merging two adjacent estates, the Harewood Castle estate based on Harewood Castle and the Gawthorpe estate based on the Gawthorpe Hall manor house (not to be confused with the Gawthorpe Hall near Burnley in Lancashire).
 The properties were combined when the Wentworths of Gawthorpe, who inherited the estate from the Gascoignes, bought the neighbouring Harewood estate from the Ryther family.
 The combined estate was sold to the London merchant Sir John Cutler in 1696, after whose death it passed to the Boulter family.
-They in turn sold it to the Lascelles in 1721.
+They in turn sold it to the Lascelles family in 1721.